 Commissioners serve two-year terms and are appointed by City Council.
-Learn more about serving on boards and commissions.
+Learn more about applying to boards and commissions.

 The Human Relations Commission is made up of focused subcommittees chaired by commissioners.
-Review the full list of commission members.
+Review the full list of commission members (PDF) (MS Word).
 All meetings are open to the public, and subcommittee volunteers are needed.

 Human Relations Commission Committees